cvicens/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 Using the Thorntail (ex-WildFly Swarm) maven plugin (predefined in `pom.xml`), you can conveniently run the application locally and test the endpoint.

-`mvn wildfly-swarm:run`
+`mvn thorntail:run`

 > As an uber-jar, it could also be run with `java -jar target/inventory-1.0-SNAPSHOT-swarm.jar` but you don't need to do this now

 Once the application is done initializing you should see:

 ```
-INFO  [org.wildfly.swarm] (main) WFSWARM99999: Thorntail (ex-WildFly Swarm) is Ready
+INFO  [org.wildfly.swarm] (main) THORN99999: Thorntail is Ready
 ```

-Running locally using `wildfly-swarm:run` will use an in-memory database with default credentials.
+Running locally using `thorntail:run` will use an in-memory database with default credentials.
 In a production application you will use an external source for credentials using an OpenShift _secret_ in later steps, but for now this will work for development and testing.